- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 Remember, the specific practices may vary depending on your organization's requirements, industry regulations, and the nature of your data.
 It is recommended to consult with IT professionals or disaster recovery specialists to design a backup strategy tailored to your needs.

-Although NAS Ix2-200d can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Ix2-200d can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -